2019 Changes in Washington Affecting Manufactured / Mobile Home Owners

 Authored By: Northwest Justice Project

-This is a summary of the laws affecting manufactured homeowners who rent their lot space.
-The eviction process changed in a major way in 2019.
-The changes go into effect on July 28, 2019. #6550EN
+A summary of how the laws covering manufactured homeowners who rent their lot space changed in 2019. #6550EN

 Manufactured Homeowners and Park Owners: Read this!